ra-coding-club/coding-club/README.md

 ## What will I need?

-Aside from being eager to learn, having a Google account to join the group on Google Groups, and obtaining permission to create an online [GitHub](https://github.com) account to join GitHub Classroom, nothing else is needed.
+Aside from being eager to learn and obtaining permission to create an online [GitHub](https://github.com) account to join GitHub Classroom, nothing else is needed.
 Computers will be provided to you.

 **Copyright &copy; 2018 Riyaad Azad.
 Free to copy and distribute as per the [official license on GitHub](https://github.com/ra-coding-club/coding-club/blob/master/LICENSE).
 All other rights reserved.**